Shilpashreeau/Game-project/README.md

 - You can refresh the page to play agin after winning the game.
 - Hearts will be randomized every time you start a new game.

 #
+## **Future updates**
+#

+- Adding sound when two heart colors are matched.
+- Letting user to play again if they win, without refreshing the page.
+- Heart sprinkles in the background when two heart colors matched.

+#
+## **Contribution**
+#
+If you have a suggestion that would make this game better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Thanks again!

+- Fork the Project
+- Create your New-Feature Branch (git checkout -b New-Feature)
+- Commit your Changes (git commit -m 'Add some interesting features')
+- Push to the Branch (git push origin New-Feature)
+- Open a Pull Request

+#
 ## **Author / Contact**